Marketing-driven revenue from mobile apps has grown 80% since 2016

 Marketing-driven revenue from mobile apps has grown 80 percent since 2016, according to a new report from mobile attribution and marketing analytics firm AppsFlyer and Facebook.

-The report cites an increasingly competitive market and dwindling rates or retention — the ability for an app to hang onto users — as having driven more app marketers to rely on data to measure and optimize revenue.
+The report cites an increasingly competitive market and dwindling rates of retention — the ability for an app to hang onto users — as having driven more app marketers to rely on data to measure and optimize revenue.

 And when it comes to game marketing, the report has some important lessons.
 Though less than 4 percent of gamers actually make in-app purchases, they are key to profitability for app makers.
 For gaming app marketers, these users represent the reason user acquisition is all about quality in all markets.
 Not only is the average revenue from paying gamers 40 times higher than the average among all gamers, their growth rate only climbs over time.